Recycling augmented Lagrangian preconditioner in an incompressible fluid solver: System of linear algebraic equations and preconditioning

-As we discussed, the augmentation has the downside of adding to the (1,1)-block the term with a large nullspace.
+The augmentation has the downside of adding to the $(1, 1)$-block the term with a large nullspace.
 For larger $\gamma$ this makes the matrix $\bA$ poor conditioned and hinders the efficiency of standard iterative methods to evaluate ${\vect A}^{-1}$.
-For certain finite elements (but not for the Taylor--Hood pairs) efficient geometric multigrid method are known~\cite{farrell2020reynolds,farrell2019augmented} to deliver a preconditioner for $\bA$ robust with respect to the variation of parameters $\nu$, $\gamma$, $\alpha$.
-As a more flexible alternative we explore here the direct LU factorization of $\bA$ (or its sub-blocks) and the reuse of the factors for several time steps.
-In pursuing this line, we consider two strategies of building $\widehat{\vect A}$: \begin{enumerate} \item LU factorization of the full velocity block $\bA$ (full AL approach); \item Velocity unknowns are enumerated componentwise so that $\vect A$ attains the $3\times3$-block form.
-Next $\widehat{\vect A}$ is obtained from ${\vect A}_{tr}$, the block upper-triangle part of $\vect A$, by applying LU factorization to each individual diagonal block of ${\vect A}_{tr}$.
-This corresponds to modified AL approach from~\cite{benzi2011modified}. \end{enumerate} The modified AL approach allows to handle smaller and better structured matrices that have the structure of a stiffness matrix of a conforming FEM applied to an elliptic scalar PDE.
+As a more flexible alternative we explore here direct LU factorization of $\bA$ (or its sub-blocks) and the reuse of the factors for several time steps.
+In pursuing this line, we consider two strategies of building $\widehat{\vect A}$: \begin{enumerate} \item LU factorization of the full velocity block $\bA$ (full AL approach); \item Velocity unknowns are enumerated componentwise so that $\vect A$ attains the $3\times3$-block form. $\widehat{\vect A}$ is obtained from ${\vect A}_{tr}$, the block upper-triangle part of $\vect A$, by applying LU factorization to each individual diagonal block of ${\vect A}_{tr}$.
+This corresponds to modified AL approach from~\cite{benzi2011modified}. \end{enumerate} The modified AL approach allows to factorize smaller and better structured matrices that have the structure of a stiffness matrix of a conforming FEM applied to an elliptic scalar PDE.
 This enhanced efficiency comes with a price of slight $\nu$ and $h$ dependence of the preconditioner performance~\cite{benzi2011modified}.
 We shall see below that in the case of time-dependent 2D flow the price is very tolerable.

 Same approaches, of course, apply to reusing ILU factorizations, but we fix our idea and consider below exact LU.
 The surface fluid problem is essentially 2D and the number of velocity unknowns allows applying LU factorization.
-Furthermore, in a curvilinear metric the viscosity term does not simplify to Laplace operators for each velocity component, therefore adding the $\gamma$-term does not contribute to the sparsity pattern of the matrix (in contrast to the augmentation in the planar case).
-To make the algorithm precise, denote by $\bL(k)$ and $\bU(k)$ the LU factors of $\bA(k)$ at step $k$ of~\eqref{discrete}.
-We let $\widehat{\vect A}=\bL(k)\bU(k)$ to be the preconditioner for all $\bA(k+m)$, $m=0,\dots,M$, where $M\ge0$ is the largest index such that
+Furthermore, in a curvilinear metric the viscosity term does not simplify to Laplace operators for each velocity component, i.e. for tangential divergence free $\bu$ we note that in general $\bP \divG (E_s(\bu))\neq \Delta_\Gamma \bu$ with a componentwise Laplace--Beltrami operator $\Delta_\Gamma$.
+Therefore, $\vect A$ does not have a block-diagonal structure for $\gamma=0$ and so adding the $\gamma$-term does not change the sparsity pattern of the matrix (in contrast to the augmentation in the planar case).